-This handbook applies to students starting the Bachelor of Arts in Classics and Asian & Middle Eastern Studies or Classics and Oriental Studies in Michaelmas Term 2022 and sitting the final examination in Trinity Term 2025 (Asian & Middle Eastern Studies with Classics) or Trinity Term 2026 (Classics with Asian & Middle Eastern Studies).
+This handbook applies to students starting the Bachelor of Arts in Classics and Asian & Middle Eastern Studies in Michaelmas Term 2023 and sitting the final examination in Trinity Term 2026 (Asian & Middle Eastern Studies with Classics) or Trinity Term 2027 (Classics with Asian & Middle Eastern Studies).
 The information in this handbook may be different for students starting in other years.